-However, the replication effort implied by strategy (1) may result in different kinds of conclusions.
+However, the replication effort implied by strategy (1) may result in different conclusions.
 One possibility is that a treatment effect found in context W is broadly similar or goes in the same direction in context Z (and perhaps contexts N, O, P, and Q as well, if we are lucky enough to have multiple studies of a similar phenomenon in different contexts).
 We give examples of this kind of finding from diverse HPE literatures below.
 Even if such an empirical finding does not advance our theoretical understanding of how X produced Y across diverse contexts, the set of findings is valuable on its own: the results may speak directly to the external validity of a historically important treatment.
-A different possible conclusion, however, is that we observe distinct effects of treatment X on outcome Y in contexts W and Z (and perhaps in N, O, P, and Q as well)--for example, the direction of the effect differs, such that we estimate positive, negative, and null effects in distinct contexts.
+A different possible conclusion, however, is that the effect of treatment X on outcome Y differs in contexts W and Z (and perhaps also in N, O, P, and Q) such that we estimate positive, negative, and null effects in distinct contexts.
 This especially amplifies the onus on explanation.

-10 Bullock and Green (2021); Gerber and Green 2012: 322-25.
+&lt;sup>9 See e.g. Bullock and Green (2021); Gerber and Green (2012: 322-25).

 Understanding why a cause has an effect-an important aspect of explanation-is a multifaceted problem, but one facet relates to understanding the "active" element of a treatment.
-In natural experiments, treatments are often "bundled," complicating inferences.
-11 Strategy (2) can be seen as a form of "implicit mediation analysis" (Gerber and Green 2012: 333-36)-implicit because it does not seek precisely to parse direct and indirect effects but rather to take advantage of variation across versions of a treatment to assess active "channels."
-The strategy is also "design-based" in its reliance on variation that could be induced by a manipulation, as in an experiment.
-12 Such analyses sometimes shed light empirically on mechanisms in an admittedly limited and blunt-but nonetheless potentially very useful-way.
+In natural experiments, treatments are often "bundled," complicating inferences (Dunning 2012: Chapter 10).
+Strategy (2) can be seen as a form of "implicit mediation analysis" (Gerber and Green 2012: 333-36)-implicit because it does not seek precisely to parse direct and indirect effects but rather to take advantage of variation across versions of a treatment to assess active "channels."
+The strategy is also "design-based" in its reliance on variation that could be induced by a manipulation, as in an experiment (Bullock and Green 2021).
+Such analyses sometimes shed light empirically on mechanisms in an admittedly limited and blunt-but nonetheless potentially very useful-way.